h4rvey-g/Note-Blog/content/USMLE/Blood/Von Willebrand disease.md

 - <span style="background:rgba(240, 200, 0, 0.2)">Desmopressin (DDAVP): stimulates vWF release from endothelial cells</span>
 	- Best initial treatment for mild or moderate symptoms (typically type 1 and, sometimes, type 2)
 	- Not effective for type 3
+	- <span style="background:rgba(240, 200, 0, 0.2)">Has a minimal effect on the V1 vasopressin receptor.
+Therefore won't cause vasoconstriction.</span>
 - Concentrates containing vWF and factor VIII: indicated for severe bleeding, as prophylaxis for surgical procedures and if DDAVP treatment is ineffective